opencog/sensory/README.md

 So far, so good.
 This is just plain-old ordinary computer science, so far.
-The twist is that these data descriptors are being written as Link Grammar connector types.
+The twist is that these data descriptors are being written as Link Grammar (LG) connector types.
 Link Grammar is a language parser: given a collection of "words", to which a collection of connectors are attached, the parser can connect up the connectors to create "links".
 The linkages are such that the endpoints always agree as to the type of the